-- Cash: Includes grants other than this grant request. - Other Environmental Protection Fund grants (i.e., Climate Smart Communities, Water Quality Improvement Project, Local Waterfront Revitalization Program, Greenway Conservancy Trail Grant Program, etc.) cannot be used as match. - State and Municipal Facilities Program (SAM) funding cannot be used as a required match or be considered a local share but can be used to pay for additional project costs that are over and above the award and required local match. - Force Account: Applicant's payroll expenses itemized according to job title or job assignment on project.
+- Cash: Includes grants other than this grant request. - Other Environmental Protection Fund grants (i.e., Climate Smart Communities, Water Quality Improvement Project, Local Waterfront Revitalization Program, Greenway Conservancy Trail Grant Program, etc.) cannot be used as match. - Force Account: Applicant's payroll expenses itemized according to job title or job assignment on project.
 Grant recipients will be required to document time worked, tasks, pay ratio and payment (including components and percentage of fringe benefit rate). - Professional Services: The value of services provided by professional and technical personnel and consultants.
 Three-year retroactivity applies. - Supplies and Materials: The fair market value of items warehoused (not yet installed).
-Three-year retroactivity applies; use value current at time items were obtained.

-- Volunteer Labor: Skilled and professional labor can be computed at the job rate.
+Three-year retroactivity applies; use value current at time items were obtained. - Volunteer Labor: Skilled and professional labor can be computed at the job rate.
 The value for labor (unskilled labor and work performed by professionals or skilled laborers in an area outside of their area of expertise) of an adult (18 and over) donating time to a project may be computed up to the amount identified as the Value of Volunteer Time for New York State at https://independentsector.org/.
-The current value of volunteer time for New York State can be found at https://parks.ny.gov/grants/consolidated-funding-app.aspx.
-For example, a lawyer donating legal services may compute the value based on the standard billing rate, but the value for the same lawyer donating time painting walls will be computed up to the amount identified as the Value of Volunteer Time for New York State. - Equipment Usage: Valued according to its fair market rental cost in the project location. - Real Property: The value of all property acquired, donated, or converted from other purposes.
+For example, a lawyer donating legal services may compute the value based on the standard billing rate, but the value for the same lawyer donating time

+- painting walls will be computed up to the amount identified as the Value of Volunteer Time for New York State, which is currently \$38.48. - Equipment Usage: Valued according to its fair market rental cost in the project location. - Real Property: The value of all property acquired, donated, or converted from other purposes.
 One-year retroactivity applies to all three categories.
 For real property owned by the applicant and converted from other purposes, the value of such property may be included under the EPF budget, provided it has not been previously designated as parkland or otherwise used for purposes related to this project.

-FUNDING PRIORITIES: OPRHP COMMISSIONER PRIORITIES FOR 2024:
+FUNDING PRIORITIES: OPRHP COMMISSIONER PRIORITIES FOR 2025:

-- Projects that enhance and/or create opportunities for walkable public spaces for recreation, fitness, community gardens and open space in underserved neighborhoods (i.e., build green space, revitalize existing athletic and recreational facilities, create and enhance amenities at community gardens and schoolyards). - Projects that enhance, extend, or complement the Empire State Trail and/or other multiuse pedestrian and bicycle trails, creating physical and functional connections among already-protected state and local lands, historic sites, greenways, trails and waterways.
-For example, projects may include landscape and trail improvements and special features or signage to improve programming and interpretation. - Projects that advance and/or complement transformational projects across the State to enhance sustainability and resilience, especially in disadvantaged communities, to address and prepare for the impacts of climate change.
-Priority projects would enhance outdoor recreation while: preserving open space, restoring natural communities, implementing climate resilient infrastructure, and reducing flood risk. - Projects that are undertaken by OPRHP Friends organizations or other partner groups that occur in State Parks or Historic Sites.
+- Projects that enhance and/or create opportunities for walkable public spaces for recreation, fitness, mental health and well-being, particularly in underserved neighborhoods (i.e., build green space, revitalize existing athletic and recreational facilities, create and enhance amenities at pocket parks, historic properties and community gardens). - Projects that advance and/or complement transformational projects across the State to enhance sustainability and resilience, especially in underserved communities, to address and prepare for the impacts of climate change.
+Priority projects would enhance recreation while: fostering stewardship, preserving open space, restoring natural communities, implementing climate resilient infrastructure, and reducing flood risk. - Projects designed to enhance inclusion by removing barriers, providing accommodation, and expanding visitor access and amenities to welcome new visitors, including those previously marginalized.
+Examples include: enhanced gateways to parks, trails, and historic sites; signage to improve programming and interpretation with an emphasis on marginalized/underserved populations (i.e., multi-lingual and/or pictorial signage); recreational and interpretive facilities serving people of diverse abilities; accessibility compliance; unisex public restroom facilities; reopening (i.e., modernize, rehabilitate, restore) shuttered recreational or historic facilities in distressed neighborhoods, etc. - Projects that are undertaken by OPRHP Friends organizations or other partner groups that occur in State Parks or State Historic Sites.